loloserrano/11_23/content/docs/pics.md

 {{< /columns >}}

+The couples are all very famous people likely known to the readers.
+Editors hoping to engage the interest and attention of their audience can lean on celebrity and recognition to engage their readers.

 Coretta Scott King and Sondra Locke are both plaintiffs in cases included in KCP, and their pictured partners appear in the facts of their dispute.
+As far as I know, both are less famous or recognizable than their husbands.
+This might be a slight reflection of the same phenomenon that leads to the massive overrepresentation of married women in the cases: a traditional view of women as subordinate to, and for a while legally subsumed by, their husbands.

 The picture of Fred Astaire and Gingers Rogers is an interesting anomaly that I explore a little more in the [widows](/docs/characters/characters3) section.
 They appear as a stark visual contrast to the opinion's description of a sad, lonely old widow who can't dance.